-The purpose of this course is to familiarize students to social work practice within diverse family settings.
+The purpose of this course is to familiarize students with social work practice within diverse family settings.
 Building upon the knowledge base provided by earlier courses, Practice with Families will apply five core competencies and six operationalized practice behaviors.
-In this course, students will identify and explore family compositions, their rules, roles, relationships and rituals.
+In this course, students will identify and explore family compositions, their rules, roles, relationships, and rituals.
 They will be trained and evaluated on their ability to work ethically, think critically, engage sensitively, assess and intervene in class and in the emergency room trauma simulation lab.
-SWK 103 and completed application to the major.
+Prerequisite: SOWK 1030 and completed application to the major.

 The techniques and methods of social work research are introduced and studied through course materials and the completion of an agency-based, group research project.
 Included are formulating research questions, understanding and implementing research design, measurement, constructing surveys, writing research reports, dealing with ethical issues, and analyzing quantitative and qualitative data.
 This course prepares the student to understand and implement aspects of Evidence-based Practice in social work settings.

-This course concentrates on the history, philosophies, principles, and intervention strategies common to community organization, social planning, and administration of social welfare agencies.
+This course concentrates on the history, philosophies, principles, and intervention strategies common to community organizations, social planning, and administration of social welfare agencies.
 Case materials are presented to highlight some of the techniques used in these practice areas.
 Various forms of macro practice are highlighted for discussion and learning purposes.
-During this course students will conduct a community needs assessment to engage and assess communities and organizations.
+During this course, students will conduct a community needs assessment to engage and assess communities and organizations.
 Students will then initiate a macro intervention project using the knowledge gained from their needs assessment to intervene as change agents in community practice.
 Students will also evaluate the effectiveness of their completed intervention.
-Throughout this course, students will utilize critical thinking, engage in research informed practice, and respond to the community context from a psycho, social, spiritual perspective.
-Prerequisite: SWK 308.
+Throughout this course, students will utilize critical thinking, engage in research-informed practice, and respond to the community context from a psycho, social, spiritual perspective.
+Prerequisite: SOWK 3080.

 This capstone course endeavors to assist students to integrate spirituality with the professional social work perspective on helping.
 It provides a comparative analysis of social work values and ethics with Biblical ethics and teachings.
 A major emphasis of this course is placed on helping students to integrate their unique spirituality/worldview with their practice as a social work professional.
 Emphasis is also placed on ethical decision making; spiritual self-awareness; analysis of models of spiritual assessment; the demonstration of sensitivity, awareness, and understanding of the client’s spirituality; and the ability to engage, assess, intervene, and evaluate in practice settings in spiritually sensitive ways.